 Their layout is not easily curved.
 Rather short sections of wood are cut on an angle to form a sectional bend vs a smooth radius.

-Cost of initial investment and maintenance
+Cost of initial investment and maintenance of retaining walls

 However, if a wall is likely to be needed for the next few decades it may be foolish to save money upfront and pay double in the long run.
 These decisions should be weighed heavily if there is no clear winner in the beginning of your buying process.